Peixuan670/web_cache_prototype/README.md

  - the server: the cache proxy server which you are trying to benchmark, e.g., nginx, Varnish, Apache TS, etc. And your own cache policy.
  - the origin: which emulates a database or storage server, the backend server be cached by proxy server

-Please reference to the original author's project [AdaptSize project](https://github.com/dasebe/AdaptSize), see [References](#references) for more information.
+Please reference to the original author's project [AdaptSize project](https://github.com/dasebe/AdaptSize), see [References](#references) for more information .

 ## Experiment Set Up